 Can Teeth Implants Be Done in One Day?

-Your Teeth-in-a-Day journey begins with a consultation with a dental implants specialist.
+Your Teeth-in-a-Day journey begins with a consultation with a dental implant specialist.
 Following the initial discussion, the specialist will arrange an X-ray to check if Teeth-in-a-Day is the right procedure for you.
 You don’t have to do anything during this process, but it can take up to two weeks to get confirmation.

 Depending on the condition of your existing teeth, you may require extractions.
 Dentists like to perform these six weeks in advance of All-on-Four implants to give your gum time to heal.
 However, we might agree to remove teeth on the same day, depending on your jawbone condition.